daernst/Misc_utilities/Plot_normalized_counts.md

 *gene*: a character, specifying the name of the gene to plot

-*intgroup*: character vector of names in colData(x) to use for grouping
+*intgroup*: a character vector of names in colData(x) to use for grouping

 #### Optional parameter:
-*order*: character vector specifying plotting order of *intgroup*
+*order*: a character vector specifying plotting order of *intgroup*

 ```
 ### Make counts boxplot function ###